Infineon/mbedtls-optiga-trust-m/README.md

 For more information on Amazon FreeRTOS, refer to the [Getting Started section of Amazon FreeRTOS webpage](https://aws.amazon.com/freertos).

+### Secret key stored in Trust M Provisioning

+Infineon generates the first manufacturer key pair in 0xE0E0 and 0xE0F0 in the Infineon factory.
+This key pair can also be used for mutual authentication during the TLS handshaking.

 ## Testing the TLS connection
 The s_server command can be used to implement a generic SSL/TLS server that listens for connections on a given port using SSL/TLS.
 It can be used for TLS client testing.